Dan-Martin-dev/tanstack-ecom/README.md

 For a detailed explanation of the architecture, setup, and how everything works together, see the [Architecture Guide](./docs/architecture.md).

+For developer onboarding, tooling setup, and common workflows, see the [Developer Context](./docs/CONTEXT.md).

 ## Getting Started

 1. [Use this template](https://github.com/new?template_name=react-tanstarter&template_owner=dotnize) or clone this repository with gitpick: